 These proposed American Camp additions were part of the original military reservation where joint occupation activities took place and all of these properties played a role in the boundary dispute and joint occupation that is one of the primary elements in the park's enabling legislation.
 They are part of the landscape setting crucial to understanding the story of the encampments.
-Having these lands will allow the NPS to better interpret the park story by improving low-impact trails that take the public to these sites.
+Having these lands will allow the NPS to better interpret the park story by having public trails that take the public to these sites.

 Transfer of these properties to NPS management also provides for a continuous protected coastline and coordinated management involving a single public ownership from South Beach on the west around to the eastern portion of Cattle Point.
 The lands proposed for addition to the park are currently managed by the DNR and the BLM.
-Once the American Camp boundary is expanded, the NPS would have the opportunity to collaborate with the other agencies on a variety of activities of mutual interest for these properties, including interpretive planning, resource protection, and low-impact public use.
-Collaborative management would be the model as long as multiple agency ownerships exist in that locale.
+Current management of these lands do not relate to the park's period of significance, and, while social trails now exist, the agencies have never established or maintained formal trails for public use on these properties or considered the historical significance these properties have as part of a larger cultural landscape.